dr-joe-wirth/phantasm/docker_build_files/README.md

 # 2. Getting started with PHANTASM
 ## 2.1.
 Getting help:
-In order to get a help message, use the following command:
+In order to get a detailed help message, use the following command:

     root@fe46a3c61f0b:/# phantasm help

+Alternatively, you can get a short help message with the following command:

+    root@fe46a3c61f0b:/# phantasm -h

 ## 2.2.
 Modifying PHANTASM's settings (optional)
 Use the `nano` command to open the `param.py` file